rotki/rotki/docs/api.rst

 Querying all supported assets
 ================================

-.. http:get:: /api/(version)/assets/all
+.. http:post:: /api/(version)/assets/all

-   Doing a GET on the all assets endpoint will return a mapping of all supported assets and their details.
+   Doing a POST on the all assets endpoint will return a mapping of all supported assets and their details.
 The keys are the unique symbol identifier and the values are the details for each asset.

 The details of each asset can contain the following keys: